 What do these three people have in common?
-None of them finished college—in fact, Bill Gates is considered “Harvard’s most successful dropout.”
-And there are countless others who have gone on to start successful businesses without first earning a bachelor’s degree.
+None of them finished college; in fact, Bill Gates is considered “Harvard’s most successful dropout.”
+What’s more, there are countless others who have gone on to start successful businesses without first earning a bachelor’s degree.
 So, considering modern opportunities and technological advances, is a degree still necessary?
 Or is it possible to succeed without college?

-The short answer is yes.
+The short answer is “yes.”
 It is possible to succeed without college.
-But the longer answer is that succeeding without college—especially to the point that Gates, Zuckerberg, and Jobs did—is the exception, not the rule.
-To have a truly successful career, college gives you a clear advantage.
+But the longer answer is that succeeding without college—especially to the level that Gates, Zuckerberg, and Jobs did—is the exception, not the rule.
+To have a truly successful career, earning a college degree gives you a clear advantage.

 Download Our Value of a Bachelor’s Degree Infographic